raiden-network/spec/terminology.rst

        A movement of tokens from a :term:`Sender` to a :term:`Receiver`.

    Direct Transfer
-       A non-refundable non-cancellable off-chain Payment done with a single Transfer.
+       This has been removed from the implementation.
+A direct transfer used to be a non-refundable non-cancellable off-chain Payment done with a single Transfer.

    Token Swaps
        Exchange of one token for another.